 The transiting nodes are reality checks on our soul path…

-On May 9th, the Lunar Nodes will ingress the Leo/Aquarius axis after having been in the Virgo/Pisces polarity since 12th November 2015.
-So the modality will change from Mutable (Earth-Water) to Fixed (Fire-Air) and the Leo “I” will become prominent during the next two years whilst the Aquarian area of your chart is where you’ll find difficulty in leaving your comfort zone.
+On November 7th, the Lunar Nodes will ingress the Cancer/Capricorn axis after having been in the Leo/Aquarius polarity since 9th May 2017.
+So the modality will change from Fixed (Fire-Air) to Cardinal (Water-Earth) and the nurturing instinct together with the desire to feel loved typical of the sign of Cancer will become more prominent during the next two years whilst the Capricorn area of your chart is where you’ll find difficulty in leaving your comfort zone by renouncing your more public life and your worldly ambitions to pay more attention to your home and private.

 The nodes progress approximately 3’ of arc each day and are normally in retrograde motion with various stationary and direct periods.
 The nodes regress backwards along the ecliptic and employ 18.6 years to complete a full orbit spending about 18 months in each sign.

-The last time the transiting nodes were on the Leo-Aquarius axis was between February 2008 and August 2009 when the North Node was in Aquarius and the South Node in Leo.
-We have to go back to October 1998 to April 2000 to find the North Node in Leo and South Node in Aquarius.
+The last time the transiting nodes were on the Cancer-Capricorn axis was between August 2009 and early March 2011 when the North Node was in Capricorn and the South Node in Cancer We have to go back to April 2000-October 2001 to find the North Node in Cancer and South Node in Capricorn.

 What was happening in your life during those periods?